labmccormick/WLSplot/README.md

 You may need to install freetype 2 and related libraries on your machine outside of R before installing the R systemfonts and pkgdown packages.

-**e.g. if you are running Ubuntu or a deb-based linux distribution, you may have to run the following in the terminal (open terminal with Ctrl + Alt + T):**
+**e.g. if you are running Ubuntu or a deb-based linux distribution, you may have to run the following in the Terminal (open terminal with Ctrl + Alt + T):**

 ```
 sudo apt update && sudo apt upgrade -y